Welcome to SKILLDriver

 Objective:Examine how the mindset of youngsters at pre-driving age

-can be engaged to help make them safer drivers.
+can be engaged to help them to be safer drivers.

 A necessary part of looking at novice drivers is to also address the pre-conceptions that youngsters have about driving before they start.

 They already have years of experience as passengers, pedestrians and perhaps as cyclists or bikers.
-Driving will also have been discussed frequently in the family and in their peer group.
-But many of the beliefs and attitudes this puts in place will hinder their ability to drive safely.
+Driving will also have been discussed in the family and in their peer groups.
+But many of the beliefs and thoughts that this puts in place will hinder their ability to drive safely.

 The best time for young drivers to resolve such mindset conflicts is at pre-driving age.